 Unbalanced panel weight might be more suitable for my research.
 However, I am not quite sure what you mean by "Then you can adjust for nonmonotone attrition yourself".
 I suppose it might not be an easy task to calibrate the weight on my own, but if you have any further instructions on how to compute a new weight for the unbalanced analysis, pls don't hesitate to send it to me.

-#11 Updated by Olena Kaminska 7 months ago
+#11 Updated by Olena Kaminska about 1 year ago

 Yes, we have a general guidance for such situations.
 Please see below: